 Lisbon cruise port

-- On April 26, 2014, the port hosted its first "Cruise Day Lisbon" event - a day dedicated exclusively to cruise ship tourism.
+On April 26, 2014, the port hosted its first "Cruise Day Lisbon" event - a day dedicated exclusively to cruise ship tourism.
 The special event was marked by a fair (cruise deals promotions), themed cruise talks, cruise ship visit of the tall ship NRP Sagres (Navy school ship), a regatta on Tagus River's estuary.
-This first ever initiative was promoted by LCC (Lisbon Cruise Club) and was dedicated to the strong market growth and the economic impact from the Port of Lisbon revenues in 2013.
-Also, a Forum was opened at Gare Marítima de Alcantara, where were gathered key people from the Portugal's tourism and cruising industry.
-Also there was hosted the "Montra de Cruzeiros” (the Portugal's first ever cruise fair open to the general public.
+This first-ever initiative was promoted by LCC (Lisbon Cruise Club) and was dedicated to the strong market growth and the economic impact from the Port of Lisbon revenues in 2013.
+Also, a Forum was opened at Gare Marítima de Alcantara, where were gathered key people from Portugal's tourism and cruising industry.
+Also there was hosted the "Montra de Cruzeiros” (Portugal's first-ever cruise fair open to the general public.
 The fair was attended by representatives of cruise ship lines and operators and also by leading travel agencies.